Speaking Out movement: Various independent promotions

 On June 21, Bar Wrestling was shut down following multiple sexual misconduct allegations against owner Joey Ryan.

+British independent wrestler Paul Robinson was accused of grooming and predatory behavior involving a 16-year-old in 2014.
+Robinson denied the allegations and later departed Progress Wrestling in 2021 before he briefly returned to the promotion in 2023.

 Progress Wrestling announced that the promotion underwent structural changes after several wrestlers were either suspended or fired due to the numerous allegations made against them.
-The promotion also announced that they would shut down until they were satisfied with the changes.
+The promotion also announced that they were shutting down until they were satisfied with the changes.

 Former NWA/WCW and WWE manager Jim Cornette and his wife faced allegations from independent wrestler Phil Earley that he forced trainees to engage in sexual intercourse with her and would watch while he was in charge of Ohio Valley Wrestling.
 Cornette denied the allegations.

 In Atlantic Canada, Maddison Miles spoke out against abusive wrestlers who were active in Maritime wrestling.
 Several wrestlers were removed by their respective promotions.

 Saraya Knight retired on June 23 following allegations that she had abused both trainees and fellow colleagues.

 Revolution Pro Wrestling fired trainer Andy Simmonz and one training student on June 24 following allegations against both.

 Rockstar Pro Wrestling announced a new code of conduct in response to the Speaking Out movement.

 Jeff Duncan (aka The Natural) was removed as one of the co-owners of Elite Canadian Championship Wrestling amid sexual harassment and bullying allegations.
 Duncan would later issue a statement regarding the allegations.

 Over the Top Wrestling announced that the promotion underwent staff and policy changes in response to the Speaking Out movement.

 Westside Xtreme Wrestling cut ties with wrestlers Julian Pace and Jay Skillet after allegations were made against them.